joe-watkins/grunt-tenon-client-starter/README.md

 This is a simple starter package to get up and running with Grunt [Tenon](http://www.tenon.io).
 Be sure to [signup for a free account at Tenon.io](http://www.tenon.io/register.php) to obtain the API key needed for using this Grunt plugin.

 ## Setup
-1. From the comman line run ``npm install`` this will setup the required node modules
+1. From the command line run ``npm install`` this will setup the required node modules
 2. Add your Tenon.io API Key to the Gruntfile.js on line #19
-3. From the comman line run ``grunt`` to start up Grunt.
+3. From the command line run ``grunt`` to start up Grunt.
 4. Make edits to the index.html file and watch Grunt-Tenon work its magic.
 Keep you eyes on the terminal for output from the Tenon plugin.

 ## Basic Grunt Settings